Barrel Files

 File locations and import aliases

-The .adonisjs/server directory is registered as a subpath import alias in your package.json, allowing you to import these files using the #generated prefix:
+The .adonisjs/server directory is registered as a subpath import alias in your package.json, allowing you to use the #generated prefix.

 import { controllers } from '#generated/controllers'